Bureau of Indian Affairs, Interior.

 Assistant Secretary—Indian Affairs.

 The Department's policy is to encourage and develop the activity and responsibility of Alaska Natives in all branches of the reindeer industry or business in Alaska, and to preserve the Native character of that industry or business.
-This part contains requirements governing acquiring and transferring reindeer and reindeer products in Alaska.
+This part contains requirements governing acquiring and Start Printed Page 11787transferring reindeer and reindeer products in Alaska.